 Iron Man 2 (2010)

-This is where the Avengers thing comes into full play at last, with the little preview storyline in the background, and the introduction of another Avengers character, Black Widow, who is the only woman and mostly just very kick-butt.
-Iron Man 2 is all about how Stark is now falling severely ill due to the technology that both runs the Iron Man suit and keeps him alive.
-He's likely to die soon, which means he's gone back to being kind of a jerk partier and is driving everyone nuts.
-Viewers actually relate to him pretty well.
-Everyone in the movie kinda hates him.
-On top of all that, he's given his business empire to his secretary, he's searching desperately for another technology that will NOT kill him, and the government wants the Iron Man suits, even though Stark insists he doesn't want more weaponry out there.
-There's a lot of family background here and some crazy governmental involvement that becomes the beginning of SHIELD (the originator of the Avengers Initiative), and of course, happy enemies that like to kill people.
-Yay.
+This is where you start to see the little previews of the larger storyline, with the introduction of another Avenger, Black Widow, who is the only woman and mostly just very kick-butt.
+Iron Man 2 is all about how Stark falls severely ill due to the technology that runs the Iron Man suit and keeps him alive.
+He's likely to die soon, which means he's gone back to being kind of a jerk and is driving everyone nuts.
+Viewers relate to him pretty well, but the characters in the movie kinda hate him.
+He's given his business empire to his secretary, he's searching desperately for another technology that will NOT kill him, and the government wants the Iron Man suits, even though Stark insists he doesn't want more weaponry out there.
+There's a lot of family background here and some crazy governmental involvement that becomes the beginning of SHIELD.
 I think the movie was pretty good, actually.

 Captain America: The First Avenger (2011)